KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 4. [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV)
 5. [Gallen Ballew - for awesome HSV parameters!](https://github.com/galenballew/SDC-Lane-and-Vehicle-Detection-Tracking/blob/master/Part%20I%20-%20Simple%20Lane%20Detection/P1.ipynb)

-If you enjoyed this post, please star, like or recommend! :) Follow me on Medium and Git to stay tuned for more self-driving car awesomeness!
+If you enjoyed this post, please star, like or recommend! :) Follow me on Medium and Git to stay tuned for more self-driving car related awesome stuff!